Smashed duck fat roast potatoes with truffle salt

 Notes

-Not a fan of truffle?
-Substitute the truffle salt for your favourite salt flakes!
+Not a fan of truffles?
+Substitute the truffle salt for your favorite salt flakes!

 Similar Posts